Timonius

-Timonius is a genus of plants in the family Rubiaceae.
-It is the second most specious genus in the family in Papua New Guinea, containing about 80 species known to science, for example (but this list may be incomplete):
+Timonius is a genus of flowering plants in the family Rubiaceae.
+It includes 259 species, which range from the Seychelles and Sri Lanka to Indochina, Malesia, Papuasia, northern Australia, and the Pacific Islands.
+The genus' greatest centre of species diversity is New Guinea, with 86 native species.
+It is the second most speciose genus in the family Rubiaceae in Papua New Guinea, containing about 80 species known to science.